Chart Color Schemes

 Maroubra - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that could affect the area.
-Notable ones are South Coogee to Lurline Bay Coastal Walk Connection, Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, and Maroubra Junction Streetscape Upgrade - Stage 1.
-The following list details those likely to be most relevant.
+AreaSearch has identified 13 projects likely to affect the region.
+Notable initiatives include South Coogee to Lurline Bay Coastal Walk Connection, Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, and Maroubra Junction Streetscape Upgrade - Stage 1.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.